huertanix/ticket-overflow/README.md

 Ticket Overflow is a Chrome/Chromium extension which lets you find unanswered Google Cloud questions on Stack Overflow and submit them to Google Cloud support as support tickets if you have a Google Cloud Silver, Gold, or Platinum support plan.
 Using a weird Kickstarter campaign, I bought a month of Google Gold support to send the unanswered questions I find to their ticketed support system and add answers back into StackOverflow.

-I'm lazy and not going to do it all by hand; This Chrome extension will let me (and you if you're a baller) take neglected StackOverflow questions and bump them up to first class with a few clicks.
+The Kickstarter campaign got the attention at some folks at Google and they are now answering questions tagged with google-translate and answering them.
+Yay!
+This extension will let anyone wanting to help answer questions find them easily by searching for their tag and filling out a support request ticket if they have a support plan.

 License
 -------